 Presidential Drawdown Authority (PDA)

-Pursuant to a delegation by the President, we have used the emergency Presidential Drawdown Authority on eight occasions since September 2021 to provide Ukraine $3.4 billion in military assistance directly from DoD stockpiles.
+Pursuant to a delegation by the President, we have used the emergency Presidential Drawdown Authority on fourteen occasions since August 2021 to provide Ukraine more than $5.05 billion in military assistance directly from DoD stockpiles.

 On April 24, the Department notified Congress of its intention to obligate more than $713 million in Foreign Military Financing funding for Ukraine and 15 other Allied and partner nations in Central and Eastern Europe and the Balkans.
 Assistance in this Notification will help NATO Allies backfill capabilities they have donated to Ukraine from their own stockpiles to retain and strengthen NATO deterrence.
 More than $322 million of these funds are notified for Ukraine and will further enhance its capability to defend itself against Russia’s ongoing war.